Chihiro88G/MERN-Cbae/README.md

+README needs to be changed for the project!!!

 This is a MERN Stack Ecommerce website.
 I made it for Youtube tutorials.
 I think everyone will like it.
 In this project I am using: